-The purpose of this Rule is to clarify the limited administration of medications by a direct-entry midwife as authorized by section 12-225-107, C.R.S.
+The purpose of this Rule is to clarify the limited administration of medications by a direct-entry midwife as authorized by sections 12-225-107(1) through (5), C.R.S.

-A. A direct-entry midwife may obtain and administer medications only as set forth in this Rule and as set forth in section 12-225-107, C.R.S. .
+A. A direct-entry midwife may obtain and administer medications only as set forth in this Rule.
+A direct-entry midwife shall obtain authorized medications only from a Colorado-registered prescription drug outlet, manufacturer, or wholesaler.

-- B. Except as provided in section 12-225-107(7), C.R.S., a direct-entry midwife must receive prior approval from the Director to obtain and administer medications.
+- B. A direct-entry midwife must receive prior approval from the Director to obtain and administer medications.
 A direct-entry midwife who seeks such approval must submit a Medication Authority application in a manner approved by the Director and pay the applicable fee.

-- A direct-entry midwife applying for medication authority must have satisfactorily completed a course in pharmacology, within six months prior to submitting an application, that:
+- 1. A direct-entry midwife applying for medication authority must have satisfactorily completed a course in pharmacology, within six months prior to submitting an application, that:

-- Is offered by a post-secondary educational institution accredited by an accrediting board recognized by the Council for Higher Education Accreditation of the American Council on Education, is a program or course approved by MEAC, or is a program or course otherwise approved by the Director;
+- a.
+Is offered by a post-secondary educational institution accredited by an accrediting board recognized by the Council for Higher Education Accreditation of the American Council on Education, is a program or course approved by MEAC, or is a program or course otherwise approved by the Director;

 - b.
 Is, at a minimum, eight clock hours in length and includes basic pharmacotherapeutic principles and administration of medications, including the drugs listed in paragraph (C) of this Rule; and

 - c.
 Includes the following elements:

 - (1) Mechanism of Pharmacological Action;

 - (2) Indications;

 - (3) Therapeutic Effects;

 - (4) Side Effects/Adverse Reactions;

 - (5) Contraindications;

 - (6) Incompatibilities/Drug Interactions;

 - (7) Drug administration, including:

 - (a) Dosage;

 - (b) Dosage Form and Packaging;

 - (c) Routes of Administration;

 - (d) Onset of Action;

 - (e) Peak Effect; and

 - (f) Duration of Action;

 - (8) Administration of medications through injection, which includes:

 - (a) Universal precautions including the use and disposal of sharps;

 - (b) Safe injection practices;

 - (c) Equipment, including:

 - i.
 Needles;